Atlantic slave trade: Atlantic shipment

 Raymond L. Cohn, an economics professor whose research has focused on economic history and international migration, has researched the mortality rates among Africans during the voyages of the Atlantic slave trade.
 He found that mortality rates decreased over the history of the slave trade, primarily because the length of time necessary for the voyage was declining.
 "In the eighteenth century many slave voyages took at least 2½ months.
 In the nineteenth century, 2 months appears to have been the maximum length of the voyage, and many voyages were far shorter.
 Fewer slaves died in the Middle Passage over time mainly because the passage was shorter."

-Despite the vast profits of slavery, the ordinary sailors on slave ships were badly paid and subject to harsh discipline.
+The ordinary sailors on slave ships were badly paid and subject to harsh discipline.
 Mortality of around 20%, a number similar and sometimes greater than those of the slaves, was expected in a ship's crew during the course of a voyage; this was due to disease, flogging, overwork, or slave uprisings.
 Disease (malaria or yellow fever) was the most common cause of death among sailors.
 A high crew mortality rate on the return voyage was in the captain's interests as it reduced the number of sailors who had to be paid on reaching the home port.

 The slave trade was hated by many sailors, and those who joined the crews of slave ships often did so through coercion or because they could find no other employment.